Sights and Places in Indonesia

 Sanur

-Sailing in a Balinese proa (see photo on this page), parasailing, shopping
+Sailing in a Balinese proa, parasailing, shopping

 Kuta